lucasvieirasilva/aws-ssm-secrets-cli/README.md

 ## About

-AWS Secrets CLI is a tool to manage [SSM Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) (SecureString and String) using KMS to encrypt your information. this tool enables you to store your secrets information without expose into your git repository.
+AWS Secrets CLI is a tool to manage [SSM Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) (SecureString and String) using KMS to encrypt your information.
+This tool enables you to store your secrets information without exposing it to your git repository.

 ## Motivation

-When you need to manage SSM parameter (SecureString) in multiple AWS Environments you need to create or update manually, because [CloudFormation](https://aws.amazon.com/pt/cloudformation/) doesn't support SSM parameter type Secure, you can use AWS CLI or boto3 to create the parameters for you, but you need to read the secrets values from somewhere, and you can't store into your git repository.
+When you need to manage SSM parameter (SecureString) in multiple AWS Environments you need to create or update manually, because [CloudFormation](https://aws.amazon.com/pt/cloudformation/) doesn't support SSM parameter type Secure, you can use AWS CLI or boto3 to establish the parameters for you, but you need to read the secrets values from somewhere.
+You can't store into your git repository.

-AWS Secrets CLI provides you a Command Line Interface that manage your secrets using [KMS](https://aws.amazon.com/pt/kms/), so you can store the config file into your git repository because your secrets will not expore, only for people that have access to KMS Key.
+AWS Secrets CLI provides you a Command Line Interface that manages your secrets using [KMS](https://aws.amazon.com/pt/kms/), so you can store the config file into your git repository because your secrets will not expose, only for people that have access to KMS Key.

 ## Getting Started